 PM: Truth is very simple to understand, but hard to accept—that’s why we make it complicated!
 We are all one and the same.
 That’s the only truth.
 All else is just temporary truth.
-You may think you are a woman and I’m a man—yet those designations are temporary and last only for so long asuntil we are inhabiting a physical formbecome the same food for fire or worms.
+You may think you are a woman and I’m a man—yet those designations last only until we become the same food for fire or worms.
 And yet, it is not easy to accept the truth that I am not a man.

 PM: Yes, it’s true.
-Whatever we do, we do for happiness.
 All the desires we have are desires for happiness.
-Nobody means to harm others, even though harm may be done if someone behaves inappropriately.
-That person may have been behavinges so only because theyof the believef what that what they are doing will secure their own happiness.
-Realizing this universal motivation makes it easier to forgive, ignore and forget when others act in inconsiderate, unconscious or hurtful ways.
-There’s another point to realize too.
-If you ask a happy person what he or she desires, you’ll get the reply, “I have no desires.”
-Ask that person, “What do you want?”
-Tthe reply will be, “Nothing.”
+Nobody means to harm others, even if someone behaves inappropriately.
+That person behaves so only because of the belief that what they are doing will secure their own happiness.
+Realizing this universal motivation makes it easier to forgive, ignore and forget.
+If you ask a happy person what he or she desires, the reply will be “Nothing.”
 Even the desire for enlightenment goes, as it is nothing but a desire for eternal and absolute happiness.

 IYM: What practices do you recommend in your book?

-PM: If my the book can do one thing, I hope it can bring people to meditation.
+PM: If the book can do one thing, I hope it can bring people to meditation.
 It’s a highway to happiness.
 Through a variety of techniques one can really learn what it is to be free from thought.
 It takes time.
 It doesn’t mean just being without thought, but being without desire.
-Then, one can really understand who one is, apart from the names and attachments that the ego usesneeds.
-It becomes a lot easier to just enjoy life as if one is the observing watching a fascinating television show.
+Then, one can really understand who one is, apart from the names and attachments that the ego needs.
+It becomes a lot easier to just enjoy life as if one is watching a fascinating television show.
 Without that experience, life can be very challenging.
 The identification with the body and history of the body through the mind and intellect is a very strong magic that is hard to ignore.
-In meditation, identification with the body, goes away, identification with the intellect and mind goes—you are without desire—you are free.
+In meditation, identification with body, intellect and mind goes—you are without desire—you are free.
 And then that experience can be used throughout the day.
 You can go back to it often and so you can watch and enjoy the show but not get involved any more than is required in order to play your role well.

 IYM: You give a list of affirmations on which to focus including, “Who is the me that is never changing?”, “I am not this body,” “I am infinite,” “I am, even when not thinking” and so on.
 How does this work?

 PM: The list gives the readers various ideas for contemplation.
-You can contemplate in a meditative way.
 In the beginning, when people begin to practice Yoga, the concepts they have about themselves or the world have nothing to do with reality.
 Those concepts need to be replaced with better concepts.
-That’s where contemplation, affirmations, reading, writing and talking about one’s beliefs comes in.
+That’s where contemplation, affirmations, reading, writing and talking come in.
 In this way, I hope the book will help people to achieve a simple understanding of the truth.
 The next step is to forget about those better concepts and allow the truth to be experienced rather than only contemplated.
-This silent, wordless knowing comes through is meditation.
+This silent, wordless knowing comes through meditation.
 Both steps are essential.
-Many Jnana Yoga teachers focus people on forgetting about all the concepts, because they feel the students are up to itat is the most difficult step.
-Most Many people, however, first need to get ridreplace of the really false concepts.
-So, the first step is to replace the false concepts with more accurate ones.
-Once your concepts have their proper meaning and are broad enough to encompass the truth, then you can go beyond that.
-The main idea task in meditation is to go beyond all concepts.
+Many Jnana Yoga teachers focus people on forgetting about all the concepts, because that is the most difficult step.
+Many people, however, first need to replace the really false concepts.
+Once your concepts are broad enough to encompass the truth, then you can go beyond.
+The main task in meditation is to go beyond all concepts.

 IYM: What is the distinction between meditation, samadhi and enlightenment?

 PM: Meditation occurs when you can stop thinking and no longer even require an object on which to concentrate.
 Samadhi occurs when there is no longer any distinction between the one witnessing and the witnessing itself.
 In samadhi however, there is still willpower involved.
 Enlightenment is total, effortless, permanent silence.
-There is no more identity at all and this it happens without any willpower.
+There is no more identity at all and it happens without any willpower.
 You can’t do enlightenment—it just happens.
 The sages say that, for it to happen, you have to be in samadhi for a very long time.
-IOf course, if a person is enlightened, who is there left to say, “I am enlightened”?”
+Of course, if a person is enlightened, who is left to say, “I am enlightened?”
 So, enlightenment is a tough concept.
-The only thing that makes us a little unenlightened is the ego., which is the main concept that must be deleted.
+The only thing that makes us a little unenlightened is the ego, which is the main concept that must be deleted.

 IYM: Do you feel that preparatory practices are needed before one can truly follow the Jnana Yoga path?

-PM: The technique itself hardly matters—what suits the person at the time is fine—all the rest is about earnestness.
-I agree a lot with Integral Yoga.
-If Yoga can’t be integral then what?
-Yoga is integration.
-Jnanis will often say, “Just keep quiet—inside and out— and it will come.” .
-That’s true, but then their students try and many can’t wake keep their minds quiet up and so they go come back to their Yoga teachers for help! .
+PM: Jnanis will often say, “Just keep quiet—inside and out—and it will come.”
+That’s true, but then their students try and many can’t keep their minds quiet and so they come back for help.
 Then, you give a mantra and that helps.
 So, it depends who you are.
 The technique itself hardly matters—what suits the person at the time is fine—all the rest is about earnestness.
 Even meditation is not an absolute requirement.
 It’s great to do asana, pranayama and some serious meditation but, if the rest of the day, you can’t stick to it in a form adapted to life, it’s not very powerful.
-If you are earnest to be live in truth in your daily life, that’s also very powerful.
+If you are earnest to live in truth in your daily life, that’s very powerful.
 That’s 24 hours a day.
-That kind of practice in life is something I like to teach.
 To practice Jnana Yoga mainly means to not be attached or emotionally “losing it” in your daily life.
-We have to think, we have to act and do in our lives, but the idea task is to always maintain the witness—keep a distance, let it all happen.
+We have to think, we have to act in our lives, but the task is to always maintain the witness—keep a distance, let it all happen.
 Yet, for most, some meditation experience is a requirement to just understand this sentence.
-So in Yyoga, there is no duality, only complementary diversity.
+So in Yoga, there is no duality, only complementary diversity.
 I agree a lot with the idea of Integral Yoga.
 If Yoga can’t be integral then what?
 Yoga is integration.

-IYM: You mentioned the relationship between karma and sadhana.
+IYM: You mention the relationship between karma and sadhana.
 Would you elaborate?

-PM: We all have karmaic debts to pay, but, once you are doing serious sadhana, you will view karmic problems as opportunities for improvement.
+PM: We all have karmic debts to pay, but, once you are doing serious sadhana, you will view karmic problems as opportunities for improvement.
 The more you suffer, the more you should feel flattered.
 Earnestness in sadhana is generated by suffering or compassion.
 It’s quite easy to say you are happy if you are healthy, problem-free, sitting in Yoga with the eyes closed.
 But, how do we stay in the state of Yoga when the going gets tough?
 There’s millions of excuses not to be happy or not to meditate or to be honest or friendly.
 Action and reaction, desire and aversion—these are the laws of life.
-We can’t have white without black. .
-If we want to play a game of forms and experiences we have to have both sides of the coin.
-That is true for everyone.
-If we are on a spiritual path, suffering also has a teaching effect.
+We can’t have white without black.
 Whatever we get attached to brings suffering.
-In that moment we have the opportunity to suffer or to detach and become feel as free as we truly are.
-The problem holds the solution—n – the answer is in the question.
+In that moment we have the opportunity to suffer or to detach and feel as free as we truly are.
+The problem holds the solution—the answer is in the question.

 About Peter Marchand: